Open source · MIT

 Let it read

-kimu walks the issue tracker, classifies what's new, and starts learning the shape of your project.
-It posts nothing, changes nothing, and waits.
+kimu walks the issue tracker, classifies what's new, finds duplicates, and learns the shape of your project from your playbook.
+It posts nothing and waits.

 3. 03